 In 2014, after 5 years of hard work, I decided to sell my shares of that “promising star-up” and walk away.
 Why?
 I realised that in a globally connected world I needed to do something more far-reaching.
 I looked for inspiration, innovation and new challenges.
 So I took a year to travel the world, to write, to connect myself with other people from different cultures, languages and backgrounds.

-I arrived in Paris a year ago to do my MBA (in French).
-I wanted to learn another language and I thought that the best way to do it was studying a master.
-It has been a fantastic experience.
+I arrived in Paris in 2016 to do my MBA (in French).
+I wanted to learn another language and I thought that the best way to do it was doing a master.
+It was a fantastic experience.
 Working on my final dissertation, I realised that I’m not that special!
 I’m just another typical millennial: we want to save the world, we need to be involved in something meaningful, we have the spirit of an entrepreneur, google is our best friend, we are not afraid of failure, but we are never satisfied.

 It’s all about sharing!